 What are the symptoms of CRPS Type 1?

-The symptoms of CRPS Type 1 include continuous burning or throbbing pain, sensitivity to touch or cold, swelling, changes in skin temperature and color, changes in skin texture, changes in hair and nail growth, joint stiffness, muscle spasms, and decreased ability to move the affected body part.
+The symptoms of CRPS Type 1 include continuous burning or throbbing pain, sensitivity to touch or cold, swelling, changes in skin temperature and colour, changes in skin texture, changes in hair and nail growth, joint stiffness, muscle spasms, and decreased ability to move the affected body part.
 These symptoms may vary from person to person and can change over time.

 How is CRPS Type 1 diagnosed?